-Annually, the Republic of Moldova is hosting one evaluation visit and 3 specified area inspections according to the Vienna Document 2011 (VD11), as well as 1 inspection in accordance with the Conventional Forces in Europe Treaty (CFE).
+Annually, the Republic of Moldova is hosting one evaluation visit and 3 specified area inspections according to the provisions of the Vienna Document 2011 (VD11), as well as ' inspection in accordance with the Conventional Forces in Europe Treaty (CF.E).
 The Republic of Moldova does not currently conduct active inspections.